jimchen1551/MPCS/Computer Science/Machine learning/Similarity-based learning.md

 ## Data normalization
 If the ranges of different descriptive features differ significantly, [[Data Preparation#Normalization]] should be implemented.

+## Curse of dimensionality
+If the feature set size is pretty large, there may exist
+1. redundant features
+2. irrelevant features
+3. informative derived features (e.g., $g_k=f_i\otimes f_j$)

 ## For continuous target features
 for [[k-nearest neighbor|k-NN]] returning:
 $$M_k(q)=\frac{1}{k}\sum_{i=1}^kt_i$$